-Les Moonves is about to leave CBS, sources say
+Les Moonves resigns from CBS

 Moonves' allies will surely cast his exit as a corporate coup — a successful effort by Redstone to gain a tighter grip on CBS.

-Her allies will point to her position as controlling shareholder and accuse Moonves of plotting a jailbreak attempt.
+Redstone's allies will point to her position as controlling shareholder; accuse Moonves of plotting a jailbreak attempt; and cite the misconduct allegations.

 It is an extraordinary confluence of events — a boardroom battle royale and a #MeToo case at the C-suite level.

+Moonves is the first CEO of a Fortune 500 company to leave his job amid harassment allegations in the year since two investigations of Harvey Weinstein (one of them by Farrow) jump-started the #MeToo Movement.

-The impending shakeup may position CBS for a sale.
-And the financial stakes are huge.
-Moonves stands to earn upward of $100 million on his way out, but CBS is expected to try to "claw back" at least some of that compensation if the investigation finds evidence of misconduct.
+The financial stakes are huge.
+Moonves stands to earn upward of $100 million on his way out, but the compensation will be deferred until the harassment investigations are completed, some of the sources said.

+The CBS board is expected to try to "claw back" at least some of that compensation if the investigation finds evidence of misconduct.

+That's what advocacy groups like the Times Up initiative would like to see.

+Times Up said in a statement on Sunday afternoon, "We will accept nothing less than full transparency of the investigation's findings, a commitment to real change across all levels of CBS management and no reward for Les Moonves."

-Representatives for CBS and Redstone declined to comment on Sunday on talks about Moonves' future at the company.
+Representatives for CBS and Redstone declined to comment, ahead of the official announcement.

+CBS chief operating officer Joe Ianniello is expected to run the company on an interim basis.

+Among other challenges, Ianniello will have to restore confidence in the culture of CBS.

-In Farrow's first story, six women, some of whom were named, alleged harassment and other misconduct by Moonves.
+In Farrow's first story, six women, some of whom were named, alleged harassment and other misconduct by Moonves and connected it to deeper problems at the company.

 Some of the claims dated back several decades.
 Moonves acknowledged making mistakes in his past but said he never abused his power.
 Of all the "Me Too" cases in the past year, this one stood out for several reasons, including the fact that Moonves is a powerful CEO of a major publicly-traded corporation.

 Members of the CBS board of directors — the same directors who had been backing Moonves in the dispute with Redstone for months — did not suspend Moonves or force him to step down.